Bane-NOR/platform-docs/docs/integration/Payload-Manager/User-Guides/Uploading-and-downloading-files.md

-# Uploading and Downloading files

-The following guide will show you how you can start uploading or downloading files from storage.

 ---
 tags:
 - integration
 - payload-manager
 - API
 - blobs
 - storage
 - guide
+- .NET
+- C#
 ---

+# Uploading and Downloading files

+The following guide will show you how you can start uploading or downloading files from storage.

 ## Dependencies